 Drink Pouches a la Capri Sun

 These drink pouches would definitely be a hit for the millennials in your life!
-They definitely bring me back to the Capri Sun days.
-Emilee used her Cricut machine to customize the cheeky decals on each pouch.
+They bring me back to the Capri Sun days.
+For this DIY gift, Emilee used her Cricut machine to customize the cheeky decals on each pouch before putting the holiday cocktails inside.
 If you have one you can do the same or find a maker on Etsy who will gladly customize them for you!
 Here’s a highly rated one I found, with quick shipping!

 Ornament Cocktail Boxes

 This next one is so dang cute!
 It’s as customizable as you’d like it to be.
-All you need is a clear glass sturdy ornament (3-4″ wide) that you can remove the top metal part from, boxes, tissue paper & paper straws.
+All you need is a clear glass sturdy ornament (3-4″ wide) that you can remove the top metal part from.
+These seem to be difficult to find online, but I did find this option, which is actually a bit more practical since it has a flat bottom and a cork!
+Then grab some boxes, tissue paper & paper straws (see options in the last section).
 Obviously since the ornament is round, you will want to cushion it nicely in the box so it will stay upright when it is not being sipped!
 If you’re feeling fancy, like we were, add in some edible glitter to make these look even more festive & bring some much needed instant joy to their recipient!

 This version is so simple yet so chic!
 The only thing you absolutely need are mason jars, then customize to your hearts content from there.
 We added ribbon & candy cane ornaments.
 You can add tags similar to the ones I linked previously.
 I LOVE these customizable Mason Jar Labels I found while searching Amazon Handmade!